ESHAYAT102/OpenHub/README.md

+# Xenon
-# Xenon is Raycast for GitHub in the web: fast navigation, rich repo browsing, and keyboard-driven workflows.
+**Raycast for GitHub in the web: fast navigation, rich repo browsing, and keyboard-driven workflows.**

+---

 Features